Web Analytics

 Regression Analysis

-In the regression analysis, the R-squared measures how well the model explains the relationship between the independent and dependent variables.
+In regression analysis, R-squared evaluates how well a model explains the relationship between independent and dependent variables.

 Model Evaluation

-R-squared is also a crucial tool for assessing the goodness-of-fit of predictive models.
+R-squared is a crucial tool for assessing the goodness-of-fit of predictive models.

-It evaluates how well a model’s predictions match the observed data, with a higher value indicating a more robust alignment.
+It measures how well a model’s predictions align with observed data, where higher values indicate stronger alignment.

-R-squared can also be used to compare the performance of different models applied to the same dataset.
-The model with higher values indicates better explanatory power.
+Additionally, it helps compare the performance of different models on the same dataset, with higher values signifying better explanatory power.

 Limitations of R-Squared